xiaoyaoyouzizai/logfile_transfer/README.md

       end

     end

-    # The daemon binding on port 2001, change it in different logfile transfer daemon
+    # The daemon binding on port 2001, make it different in other daemon
     LogfileTransfer.run ARGV, 2001, File.expand_path(File.dirname(__FILE__))

 ### Edit config.yaml